warpme/minimyth2/README.md

 - (3) - DRM Planes fails with KMS Atomic Commit on this HW
 - (4) - mythfrontend segfaults in Wayland on this HW
 - (5) - EGLFS and Wayland not working on this HW as legacy Nvidia drivers are not providing EGL nor DRM
-- (6) - no Audio support yet on this SoC
+- (6) - hw.video decode with rendering to DRM planes has black screen (probably CSC conv.issue)
 - (7) - rkvdec is not yet supported on this SoC
 - (8) - hevc/vp9 is not yet supported on this SoC (due no rkvdec support)
 - (9) - hw.video decode with rendering to DRM planes has no OSD (probably Z-order issue)